elfrucool/spring-batch-workshop/exercise-1/README.md

     }
     ```

     <strong>Rationale:</strong> We are creating a step with name "helloStep", it will execute the helloTasklet.
-We use an [already-configured][ENABLE-BATCH-PROCESSING]: [StepBuilderFactory](https://docs.spring.io/spring-batch/apidocs/org/springframework/batch/core/configuration/annotation/StepBuilderFactory.html) object to create the step #theEasyWay.
+We use an [already-configured][ENABLE-BATCH-PROCESSING] bean: [StepBuilderFactory](https://docs.spring.io/spring-batch/apidocs/org/springframework/batch/core/configuration/annotation/StepBuilderFactory.html)  to create the step #theEasyWay.

 1. @Bean: helloWorldJob is the job that executes the step with our logic